xingbpshen/VNAVI/README.md

 The most important task is creating a robust object detection workflow.
 After comparing a varity of deep learning CV approaches, we choose to take advantage of YOLOv5 as it is highly customizable and has a strong capability of detecting multiple objects.

-The Door-detect dataset [3] serves training and testing purposes.
+The Door Detect dataset [3] serves training and testing purposes.
 The training set includes 1092 randomly picked images and labels, the remaining 121 images and labels are used for testing.
 A YOLOv5m with 1280 inputs is trained with the Door-detect dataset, the following figure shows the training and validation results.

 <p align="center">
   <img width="1200" src="https://github.com/AntonioShen/VNAVI/blob/wip-1-flask-development/Resources/media_images_Results_50.png" alt="Metrics">